chinese colors

-When you’re learning Chinese vocabulary, you need to pick up basic words like colors ( 颜色 — yán sè) that help you give better descriptions.
+When you’re learning Chinese vocabulary, it helps to pick up basic words like colors ( 颜色 — yán sè) so you can give better descriptions.

-Having a wide and varied color vocabulary will let you express greater nuance when you describe things in Mandarin.
+Having a wide and varied color vocabulary will let you express and understand greater nuance in Mandarin.

 Contents